We review the Oakley Radar EV Path Sunglasses and why they may be the best cycling frame!

 Radar EV vs. Radarlock and Jawbreaker

 If you decided to skip the wall of text before this (we understand).
-My comments pointed to a lot of improvements I found with the Radar EV over previous generations.
+My comments pointed to a lot of improvements I found with the Radar EV Path over previous generations.
 We’ve already broken down the Radar vs. Radarlock vs. Radar EV in detail, but the points below summarize the improvements:

 - Larger viewing range